-At the time of purchase, the original owner is provided with a four digit PIN number.
-This number is required for dealer replacement of keys.
-Duplication of keys may be performed at an authorized dealer or by using the Customer Key Programming procedure.
+At the time of purchase, the original owner is provided with a four-digit Personal Identification Number (PIN).
+Keep the PIN in a secure location.
+This number is required for authorized dealer replacement of keys.
+Duplication of keys may be performed at an authorized dealer or by following the customer key programming procedure.
 This procedure consists of programming a blank key to the vehicle electronics.
-A blank key is one which has never been programmed.
+A blank key is one that has never been programmed.

-NOTE: When having the Sentry Key System serviced, bring all vehicle keys to the dealer.
+NOTE: When having the Sentry Key® Immobilizer System serviced, bring all vehicle keys with you to an authorized dealer.